Think of your senior year program as a connected whole. The central elements are:

 The thesis year is not congruent with the academic year, even though it has the same summer vacation.
 It runs from April to April, and if you begin now by trying to articulate a reasonably clear idea of what you'd like to write about, you'll reap the dividends a year from now.
 Perhaps you have a question or problem in some area of the social studies, broadly defined, that has intrigued you for a while and about which you'd like to learn more, or perhaps you've taken a course that you particularly enjoyed and would like to pursue some of the issues raised there in greater depth.
 Whatever the source of this initial interest, if you have some ideas about a thesis project, seek out a member of the faculty, inside the CSS or out, whose interests lie close to your own (this is frequently a professor you've had in a course, but it need not be) to discuss these ideas and explore whether you and the professor can enter into a cordial and productive working relationship.
 Now (well, maybe after next week, when this year's thesis reading is done) is the time to be making these preliminary inquiries of potential advisors.
 Most professors enjoy supervising honors theses -- after all, it's a chance to work closely with highly motivated students on interesting research, and for us older folk, it doesn't get much better than that -- and will be happy to sign on to your project if there's a good match of interests and personalities.
 Early in September is generally not too late to create this relationship, but if you wait till then, you run the risk that the advisor's dance card will be full, and that he or she won't be able to take on another advisee.
 Don't worry if your ideas are not yet fully formed, or if you can't yet articulate anything beyond a general area in which your thesis topic might lie -- this is par for the course at this stage.
 Find a professor whose area of expertise is in or near your general area of interest and talk to him or her about the field and your own ideas.
 Informal brainstorming of this sort often leads to excellent projects, and gives both sides a chance to size one another up and see whether the relationship is likely to be a smooth one.
 Be open to suggestions from the professors you speak with and allow yourself to be moved from one topic to another within your general area of interest -- the profs are all experienced researchers, aware of problems or pitfalls that you might not anticipate and perhaps able to see more clearly than you can at this stage what is possible and what is not.
 As I'll suggest below, negotiation of this sort goes on continuously until the thesis is done, and it's wise to accustom yourself to it right at the start.

 Once you've secured the services of a suitable advisor, late in the spring of your junior year or very early in the fall, the next step is to register for the senior thesis tutorial (CSS 409) under the advisor's supervision in the fall.
-There's no need to preregister for CSS 409 as you simply add it during the fall drop-add period.
+You may not preregister for CSS 409 but you simply add it during the fall drop-add period.
 If the work goes as planned and the thesis is continued into the spring semester, students receive a grade of "X" for CSS 409 (that is, a placeholder grade for work not yet completed) and register for a second thesis tutorial, CSS 410, in the spring.
 Candidates for honors must complete their theses by the second week in April (see above!), a date set by the Honors College, not the CSS.
 In a very few cases, thesis writers choose not to submit their work for consideration for honors, or fail to complete the work by the Honors College deadline; these students have until the end of the spring semester to complete their work, and while they cannot graduate with honors, they do receive full credit with a grade (given by the advisor) for each of the two thesis tutorials.
-Students who do submit their work for honors have it evaluated by a committee that includes their advisor and two other professors, which decides whether the thesis will receive Honors, High Honors or no honors.
-The honors evaluation is independent of the grades given by the advisor in CSS 409 and 410; honors candidates receive both the honors evaluation and the tutorial grades.
+Students who do submit their work for honors have it evaluated by a committee that includes their advisor and two other professors, one a CSS core faculty member and the other from outside the CSS.
+These evaluations determine whether the thesis will receive Honors, High Honors or no honors.
+The honors designation is independent of the grades given by the advisor in CSS 409 and 410; honors candidates receive both the honors designation and the tutorial grades.

 If you aren't able to secure the agreement of an advisor before you leave for the summer, try at least to have one or two on tap who will be willing to consider the question further in September.
 Your advisor may suggest some reading for the summer, but then again, he or she may not.
 Sometimes such summer work is fruitful, sometimes not, sometimes it's enjoyable, sometimes not, but in general it's not essential.
 The senior year is quite long enough for your research, if you work steadily and conscientiously.
 But whatever the state of your work at the end of the summer, your advisor will want you to get off to a quick start in the fall.
 So at the very start of the semester, he or she may well ask you to prepare a short research prospectus (roughly five to seven pages) that lays out the questions you hope to investigate and the research strategy you will use to address them.
 Be prepared for a request of this kind -- it's yet another reason to begin thinking seriously about your project before your junior year ends.